Migrate a Single Cluster from ZooKeeper to KRaft

 kubectl apply -f kraftmigrationjob.yaml

-Step 3.3: Verify that migration has started
+Step 3.3: Verify migration started

 kubectl get kraftmigrationjob <migration-job-name> -n <namespace> \